-In 2011, there were 17,621 births registered in Australia with one or both parents identified as Indigenous (6% of all births registered) .
-This figure probably underestimates the true number slightly as Indigenous status is not always identified, and there may be a lag in birth registrations.
+In 2012, there were 18,295 births registered in Australia with one or both parents identified as Indigenous (6% of all births registered) .
+This number probably underestimates the true number slightly as Indigenous status is not always identified, and there may be a lag in birth registrations.
 The ABS estimates that 96% of Indigenous births in 2002-2006 were correctly identified as such .
-Completeness of identification varied across the country, with only Vic, Qld, WA, SA and the NT having levels above 90%.
+Completeness of identification varied across the country, with only Vic, Qld, WA, South Australia (SA) and the NT having levels above 90%.

-In 2011, both parents identified as Indigenous in 31% of Indigenous registered births .
-Only the mother identified as Indigenous in 42% of Indigenous registered births (including births where paternity was not acknowledged and those where the father's Indigenous status was unknown), and only the father identified as Indigenous in 27% (including births where the mother's Indigenous status was unknown) .
+In 2012, both parents identified as Indigenous in 30% of those registered as Indigenous, only the mother in 42% (including births where paternity was not acknowledged and those where the father's Indigenous status was unknown), and only the father in 28% (including births where the mother's Indigenous status was unknown) .

-In 2011, Indigenous women had more babies and had them at younger ages than did non-Indigenous women – teenagers had one-fifth (19%) of the babies born to Indigenous women, compared with only 3.8% of those born to all mothers .
-The median age of Indigenous mothers was 24.8 years, compared with 30.6 years for all mothers.
-The highest birth rates (known technically as fertility rates) were for the 20-24 years age-group for Indigenous women and in the 30-34 years age-group for all women (Table 2).
-The fertility rate of teenage Indigenous women (78 babies per 1,000 women) was almost five times that of all teenage women (16 babies per 1,000).
+In 2012, Indigenous women had more babies and had them at younger ages than did non-Indigenous women – teenagers had one-fifth (19%) of the babies born to Indigenous women, compared with only 3.7% of those born to all mothers .
+The median age of Indigenous mothers was 24.8 years, compared with 30.7 years for all mothers.
+The highest birth rates (known technically as fertility rates) were for the 20-24 years age-group for Indigenous women and for the 30-34 years age-group for all women (Table 2).
+The fertility rate of teenage Indigenous women (79 babies per 1,000 women) was almost five times that of all teenage women (16 babies per 1,000).

 |Status of mother/age-group (years)||Jurisdiction|